Fuma419/periodic-dns-resolver/README.md

 ```
 sudo /usr/sbin/ufw allow proto tcp from 192.168.68.100 to any port 6000 comment <your-nodes-dns-address>
 ```
-3. Wait until the tool is called and verify that is has detected that change and was able to send the Telegram notification.
+3. Wait until the tool is called and verify that it has detected that change and was able to send the Telegram notification.
 Following the instruction to update your ufw rules.
 Then verify input connections are available in gliveView
 ```
 cd /opt/cardano/cnode/scripts/
 ./gLiveView.sh
 ```
+- The best test would be to request a new public IP address from your ISP.
+This may be as simple as powering off your modem for 60 seconds and powering back on, or may require a phone call with your ISP's technical support.
+Then verify input connections are available in gliveView

-11. Debugging
+13. Debugging
 ```
 sudo systemctl status dns-ipcheck
 ```